Stirling-Tools/Stirling-Tools.github.io/docs/Installation/Windows.md

 These dependencies enable additional features in Stirling PDF.
 Install only the ones you need:

 #### Python and Related Tools
+Python and its related tools enable various features in Stirling PDF:
+- OpenCV: Enables image scan extraction features
+- Unoconv: Enables file to PDF conversion features
+- Python: Required base for OpenCV and other Python-based features

 1. Python Installation:
    - Download Python from [Python's official site](https://www.python.org/downloads/)
    - During installation, **IMPORTANT**: Check "Add Python to PATH"